unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for institution, see the Institution page
+* If you want to see the full guidelines for institution, see the :doc: `Institution </fields/institution>` page
 * To see additional institution examples, see Other Examples
-* If you want to see the full guidelines for collection, see the Collection page
+* If you want to see the full guidelines for collection, see the :doc: `Collection </fields/collection>` page
 * To see additional collection examples, see Other Examples

 ####

+.. _quick-type-format:

 ************************
 Resource Type and Format